 3 hours.
 Designed to provide an overview of statistical methods used in disability and disability related research and give students SPSS hands-on experience to analyze quantitative data.
-Previously DHD 594: Data Analysis with SPSS.

 DHD 543: Program Evaluation

 3 hours.
 Examines methods in program evaluation with emphasis on empowerment and participatory evaluation.
 Same as OT 553.